Magneto Internal Timing

 In this picture, the cam ring is turned around compared to the previous pictures.
 Yes, one bump on the cam ring lines up nicely with one flux point but notice that the other bump will now open the points too early.
 The first bump will work OK but the other bump will NOT produce a spark.
 This is because the internal timing of the magneto is such that the points on that side will be opening too early - before the magnetic field starts to collapse.

 All the above information refers to the cam ring, points and flux points.
-In addition to this, if converting a 180° magneto V twin magneto to work as a V twin magneto, it will also be necessary to check that the brass segment on the slip ring lines up with both pickup brushes.
+In addition to this, if converting a 180° twin magneto to work as a V twin magneto, it will also be necessary to check that the brass segment on the slip ring lines up with each pickup brush in turn when the sparks are produced.
 If they don't line up, the slip ring will need to be changed.

 In much of the explanation above, use of the terms 'best spark', 'retarded', 'early' and 'late' and so on is mostly referring to the internal timing of the magneto.
 This is NOT the same as the ignition timing of the engine.